-We show you in this article how to acrylic pour.
+We show you in this article how to acrylic pour and all the Acrylic Pouring Basics.
 Acrylic Pouring is based on acrylic paint, which is brought into a liquid, pourable consistency with the addition of Pouring Medium and other additives as required.
 Depending on the technique, this liquid paint is then poured into each other or tilted onto the canvas and distributed by means of the inclination of the painting ground.
 Depending on the choice of the colour, the medium and the additives, different effects are created.

 - Even for beginners: no special artistic skills are required for Acrylic Pouring, so anyone interested can get started with Acrylic Pouring without any problems.